xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ### H-QoS platform support
 NCS platforms support 2-level and 3-level H-QoS.
 3-level H-QoS applies a policer (ingress) or shaper (egress) to a physical interface, with each sub-interface having a 2-level H-QoS policy applied.
 Hierarchical QoS is not enabled by default on the NCS 540 and 5500 platforms.
 H-QoS is enabled using the <b>hw-module profile qos hqos-enable</b> command.
 Once H-QoS is enabled, the number of priority levels which can be assigned is reduced from 1-7 to 1-4.
 Additionally, any hierarchical QoS policy assigned to a L3 sub-interface using priority levels must include a "shape" command.

-The ASR9000 supports multi-level H-QoS at high scale for edge aggregation function.
-In the case of hierarchical services, H-QoS can be applied to PWHE L3 interfaces.

-## CST Core QoS mapping with five classes
+## Agile Services Core QoS mapping with five classes
 QoS designs are typically tailored for each provider, but we introduce a 5-level QoS design which can fit most provider needs.
 The design covers transport of both unicast and multicast traffic.

 | Traffic Type |  Core Marking | Core Priority | Comments |